Elaine Stewart (actress): Early life

+Career

 Modeling

+She changed her name, and signed a contract with the Conover modeling agency while still a teenager.
 Stewart made her debut by winning Miss See in See Magazine in 1952, with measurements 34–25–36.
 She was in many magazines such as Playboy and Photoplay.

 Film

+Soon after, movie producer Hal Wallis offered her $200 a week to play a nurse in the Dean Martin-Jerry Lewis comedy Sailor Beware.
+She beat out hundreds of young models in 1952 to earn a photo layout in See Magazine, winning the title of “Miss See.”

 Stewart had a supporting role in The Bad and the Beautiful (1952), as Lila, a starlet who has a romantic fling with a producer played by Kirk Douglas.

 She was featured as Julie, the love interest of Sgt Ryan, played by Richard Widmark, in Take the High Ground!
 (1953) and co-starred with Mickey Rooney in a 1953 comedy, A Slight Case of Larceny.
 She appeared in other films, such as Brigadoon, Night Passage, Code Two, The Rise and Fall of Legs Diamond, and The Adventures of Hajji Baba.
 Stewart had a small but key role, as Anne Boleyn, in 1953's Young Bess.

 She co-starred with Jeff Chandler in the film noir The Tattered Dress (1957), with Victor Mature in the western Escort West (1958) and shared top billing with John Derek in a 1958 adventure film, High Hell, before turning to television.